 I have heard people comment on the deserted feeling of French villages, particularly at mid-day.
 There is method in this madness.
 The shutters in France serve a real purpose.
 They are not just for decoration.

 I learned about shutters and their uses when living in Spain.
 Although we were in a northern village, at the foothills of the Pyrenees, the temperatures were extreme.
 During the summer we averaged 40 degrees C (104 F).
 It was a dry desert climate but still you sweated sitting still.

 People ate their biggest meal at lunch time, as cooking was easiest in the mornings relative coolness in comparison.
-I truly understood why people siesta’d as it was too hot to do anything else in the strong heat of the afternoon.
+I truly understood why people siesta’d.
+It was too hot to do anything else in the strong heat of the afternoon.
 By 10pm there was a slight cooling and suddenly there was activity on the streets.
-Children playing, people gathering at the local cafes and bars until well past midnight.
+Children played and people gathered at the local cafes and bars until well past midnight.
 The heat definitely dictated the day.

 Method in the Madness

-Our apartment in Tamerite de Litera faced east to west, with windows looking out both ends.
+Our apartment in Spain faced east to west, with windows looking out both ends.
 We had interior shutters that came down over all the windows.
 At first I could not understand why everyone had shutters, but I was soon taught how helpful they are.
 They keep the coolness in and the heat out, if done properly.
-The same holds true in France, though maybe not so extreme (at least where we live).
+The same holds true in France, though maybe not such extreme temperatures (at least where we live).

 The nights are for opening windows, letting in the cooler evening air.
 Shutters are closed for privacy, to mute noise, yet to still allow air to circulate the home.
 Come early morning, the shutters are opened and the sunshine is let in to air the home.